 Minn.
 Stat.
 Section RELIEF ASSOCIATIONS Yes No Workpaper Reference Part III.
-Investments (Long List) (Continued) f the association invested in any guaranteed investment contracts: ć a. were they issued by an insurance company or bank rated in the top four quality categories by a nationally recognized rating agency; or k were they alternative guaranteed investment contracts where the underlying assets complied with the requirements of Minn.
+Investments (Long List) (Continued) b. securities that the relief association could have directly invested in?
+7. If the association invested in any guaranteed investment contracts: a. were they issued by an insurance company or bank rated in the top four quality categories by a nationally recognized rating agency; or b. were they alternative guaranteed investment contracts where the underlying assets complied with the requirements of Minn.
 Stat. § 356A.06, subd.
-7? f the fund put assets in a savings account, was the account fully insured by federal agencies? r f the fund invested in asset-backed securities, were they rated in the top four quality categories by a nationally recognized rating agency?
-D. Corpo prate Stocks association invested in the stock or convertible issues of a pration, 1. \ Was the corporation at least one of the following: ć organized under the laws of the United States or its states; ł o. organized under the laws of the Dominion of Canada or its provinces; or ( c. listed on either the New York or American Stock Exchange? ć Did the total value of corporate stock investments, as adjusted for realized profits and losses, not exceed 85 percent of the lesser of: ć the market value of the fund, less the total value of investments under E. Other Investments, infra; or k the book value of the fund less the total value of investments under E. Other Investments, infra? ( c. did the investments never exceed five percent of the total outstanding shares of any one corporation?
+7?
+8. If the fund put assets in a savings account, was the account fully insured by federal agencies?
+9. If the fund invested in asset-backed securities, were they rated in the top four quality categories by a nationally recognized rating agency?
+D. Cor porate Stocks ne association invested in the stock or convertible issues of a poration, 1.
+Was the corporation at least one of the following: organized under the laws of the United States or its states; organized under the laws of the Dominion of Canada or its provinces; or c. listed on either the New York or American Stock Exchange?
+2. Did the total value of corporate stock investments, as adjusted for realized profits and losses, not exceed 85 percent of the lesser of: a. the market value of the fund, less the total value of investments under E. Other Investments, infra; or b. the book value of the fund less the total value of investments under E. Other Investments, infra? c. did the investments never exceed five percent of the total outstanding shares of any one corporation?

 Minn.
 Stat.
 Section RELIEF ASSOCIATIONS Yes No Workpaper Reference Part III.
-Investments (Long List) (Continued) E. Oth er Investments 1.
-The association may invest in the following investments, subject to the restrictions below: a.
+Investments (Long List) (Continued) E. Other Investments The association may invest in the following investments, subject to the restrictions below: a.
 Venture Capital investment businesses through participation in limited partnerships and corporations; Real estate ownership interests or loans secured by mortgages or deeds of trust through investment in limited partnerships, bank sponsored collective funds, trusts, and insurance company commingled accounts, including separate accounts; Regional and mutual funds through bank sponsored collective funds and open-end investment companies registered under the Federal Investment Company Act of 1940; d.
-Resource investments through limited partnerships, private placements, and corporations; and e.
+Resource investments through limited partnerships , private placements , and corporations ; and e.
 International securities.
-2. If the association invested in any of the above enumerated investments: a. did the total value of the investments equal 35 percent or less of market value of the fund? b. were there at least four unrelated owners of the investment (other than the relief association) made under E.1(a), (b), (c), and (d) above? c. did the association's participation equal 20 percent or less of the total value of the investment for investments made under E.1(a), (b), (c), and (d) above? d. did the association's limited partnership participation and activity not create general liability on the part of the association?
-F. Opt ions and Future Contracts ne association invested in any put and call options or future tracts, were they: 1. related to those securities that are proper direct investments for the association; 2. traded on a contract market regulated by a federal agency or by a financial institution regulated by a governmental agency;
+2. If the association invested in any of the above enumerated investments: a. did the total value of the investments equal 35 percent or less of market value of the fund? were there at least four unrelated owners of the investment (other than the relief association) made under E.1(a), (b), (c), and (d) above? c. did the association's participation equal 20 percent or less of the total value of the investment for investments made under E.1(a), (b), (c), and (d) above? d. did the association's limited partnership participation and activity not create general liability on the part of the association?
+F. Options and Future Contracts If the association invested in any put and call options or future contracts, were they: related to those securities that are proper direct investments for the association; traded on a contract market regulated by a federal agency or by a financial institution regulated by a governmental agency;